Luigi Magni: Life and career

-Born in Rome, Italy, Magni started his career as a screenwriter, in 1956, with Tempo di villeggiatura.
+Born in Rome, Italy, Magni started his career as a screenwriter, in 1956, with Time of Vacation.
 In 1968 he collaborated with Mario Monicelli in creating a real "event" of the Italian cinema by transforming Monica Vitti into a comedic actress with The Girl with the Pistol, and the critical and commercial success of the film pushed him into directing.
-After the directorial debut with Faustina (which was also the debut film of Vonetta McGee), in 1969 Magni achieved an extraordinary success with Nell'anno del Signore, which was the highest-grossing Italian film of the year, so as to require for the first time in Italy nighttime screenings to meet the demands of the audience.
+After the directorial debut with Faustina (which was also the debut film of Vonetta McGee), in 1969 Magni achieved an extraordinary success with The Conspirators, which was the highest-grossing Italian film of the year, so as to require for the first time in Italy nighttime screenings to meet the demands of the audience.
 The film marked the encounter with Nino Manfredi, with whom Magni had a long-standing association on the set (including the screenplay of Manfredi's award-winning film Per Grazia Ricevuta) and a close friendship off the set.
 The film also defined Magni's style, namely a commedia all'italiana mainly centred on Rome and its history, particularly the epoch between the Papal States and the Risorgimento.

-In 1977 Magni achieved critical recognition with In nome del papa re, which also gave him his first David di Donatello Award.
+In 1977 Magni achieved critical recognition with In the Name of the Pope King, which also gave him his first David di Donatello Award.
 He received a second David di Donatello in 1995, for the screenplay of Nemici d'infanzia, and a special David di Donatello Lifetime Career Award in 2008.

 In 1991 he was a member of the jury at the 17th Moscow International Film Festival.
 After the 2003 TV movie La notte di Pasquino, a sort of sequel of Nell'anno del Signore still with Nino Manfredi as the main actor, and with the death of Manfredi in 2004, Magni retired from cinema.
 He died in Rome, on 27 October 2013.